Get 80% off your plan for your first 6 months.*

 Statement A

-Statement A applies if it is your new employee's first job in the current tax year (since 6 April) and they've not been receiving taxable Jobseeker's Allowance, Employment and Support Allowance, taxable Incapacity Benefit, state pension or occupational pension.
+Statement A applies if this is your employee's first job since 6 April.
+They must not have received taxable Jobseeker's Allowance, Employment and Support Allowance, taxable Incapacity Benefit, state pension, or occupational pension.

 Statement B

-Statement B applies if this is now your new employee's only job, but they've had another job since 6 April and don't have a P45.
-It also applies if they've received taxable Jobseeker's Allowance, Employment and Support Allowance or taxable Incapacity Benefit since 6 April.
+Statement B applies if this is now your employee's only job, but they've had another job since 6 April and don't have a P45.
+It also applies if they've received taxable Jobseeker's Allowance, Employment and Support Allowance, or taxable Incapacity Benefit since 6 April.

 Statement C

-Statement C applies if they have another job, and/or receive a state, works or private pension.
+Statement C applies if your employee has another job or receives a state, works, or private pension.

 What does a starter checklist look like?